 Scholarship shall be awarded to a scout from Orangeburg, Calhoun or Bamberg County with preference given to a scout who has attained the rank of Eagle.
 Students must reapply each year for the scholarship.
-(Contact Foundation office at 803-535-1246 or blanchardmr@octech.edu for application.)

 Joseph K. Fairey II Endowed Scholarship